buswedg/Coursera/Fundamentals of Computing Specialization/README.md

 </tr>
 <tr>
 <td colspan = "4">
-<a href="https://github.com/buswedg/Coursera/">Coursera</a> / <a href="https://github.com/buswedg/Coursera/tree/master/Fundamentals%20of%20Computing%20Specialization/">Fundamentals of Computing Specialization</a> / <a href="https://github.com/buswedg/Coursera/tree/master/Fundamentals%20of%20Computing%20Specialization/C1%20An%20Introduction%20to%20Interactive%20Programming%20in%20Python%20(Part%201)/">C1 An Introduction to Interactive Programming in Python (Part 1)</a> /
+<a href="https://github.com/buswedg/Coursera/tree/master/Fundamentals%20of%20Computing%20Specialization/C1%20An%20Introduction%20to%20Interactive%20Programming%20in%20Python%20(Part%201)/">C1 An Introduction to Interactive Programming in Python (Part 1)</a>
 </td>
 </tr>
 <tr>